Reviewable/Reviewable/docs/repositories.md

 #### `pendingReviewers`
 An array of objects with a `username` property listing the users whose attention is needed to advance the review, like `[{username: 'pkaminski'}]`.
 The contents of this list will be automatically formatted and appended to the `description` and `shortDescription`.
 You can either compute this value from scratch, or crib from the `review.pendingReviewers` input value, which contains Reviewable's guess as to who the pending reviewers should be.
 If you compute your own `pendingReviewers` from scratch, Reviewable will remove any users who are [deferring](reviews.md#deferring-a-review) from the list of `pendingReviewers`, unless your code accesses `review.deferringReviewers`.

+You can read a description of the [default pending reviewers logic](reviews.md#waiting-on) and take a look at the [code](https://github.com/Reviewable/Reviewable/blob/master/examples/conditions/pending_reviewers.js) that computes the default value.

 #### `files`
 An array of objects that look like `{path: 'full/path/to/file', group: 'Some Group', revisions: [key: 'r1', reviewed: true]}`.
 (It's OK to just augment the `review.files` structure with additional properties and return the whole thing here.)
   - To [group files in the file matrix](files.md#file-list), set an optional `group` property on each file with any name you'd like; all files with the same `group` value will be arranged into a group with that name.
 Files with no group set will belong to the default, unnamed group.
 Groups will be sorted alphabetically, so you can force a specific arbitrary order by starting each group name with a digit.